noloader/cryptopp-android-mk/README.md

 Everything in this repo is release under Public Domain code.
 If the license or terms is unpalatable for you, then don't feel obligated to commit.

-# Future
-The Android project files are separate at the moment for several reason, like avoiding Git log pollution with Android branch experiments.
-We also need to keep a logical separation because GNUmake is the official build system, and not the Android project files.

-Eventually we would like to do two things.
-First, we would like to move this project from Jeff Walton's GitHub to Wei Dai's GitHub to provide stronger assurances on provenance.
-Second, we would like to provide an `android.zip` and place it in the Crypto++ `TestScripts/` directory to make it easier for folks to use Android.